Menu

 Lodging at the Reunion

-Your reunion registration includes optional lodging at Northern Tier for Thursday, Friday, and Saturday nights.
-You will be lodging in cabins used by trail crews and staff.
-These have lights and an outlet that can handle basic electronics.
-There are two to three steps to enter.
-You need to bring bedding and a towel.
-For bedding, bring linen (sheets, blanket, pillow) for a twin bed or a sleeping bag.
+For the reunion, your registration includes optional lodging at Northern Tier for Thursday, Friday, and Saturday nights.
+You will be staying in cabins used by participants and staff.
+These cabins are equipped with lights and an outlet suitable for basic electronics, and it requires you to navigate two to three steps to enter.
+Please remember to bring your own bedding and a towel.
+You can either bring linen (sheets, blanket, pillow) for a twin bed or use a sleeping bag.

-Shower and restroom facilities in the vicinity of cabins.
-The shower and bathroom facilities are private suite style.
-We recommend you bring shower shoes.
+Shower and restroom facilities are conveniently located near the cabins and are designed in a private suite style.
+We recommend bringing shower shoes.

 Lodging in Ely